Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Preliminaries

-A project is provisioned if $C\geq H$ and not provisioned if $C < H$ at the end of deadline $T$. $B$ is the budget kept aside by the PM to be distributed as a refund bonus among the contributors, if the project is not provisioned.
-This setup induces a game among the players.
+A project is provisioned if $C\geq H$ and under-provisioned if $C < H$, at the end of deadline $T$.
+SP keeps a budget $B$ aside to be distributed as a refund bonus among the contributors if the project is under-provisioned.
+This setup induces a game among the agents as the agents may now contribute to getting a fraction of the budget $B$ in anticipation that the project may be under-provisioned.